mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/user-client-scripting.md

 4. `HorizontalBottom`.
 5. `Hidden`.

-Expo Display Pages use a two panel with [Flex Display Layout](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) where one of the panels (or flex *item*) is used for the Active Function Key menu and the other for the *main* `DIV` where the input Form is rendered.
+Expo Display Pages use a two panel with [Flex Display Layout](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) where one of the panels (or flex *item*) is used for the Active Function-Key Panel and the other for the *main* `DIV` where the input Form is rendered.

 If the default layout is adequate for your Application, but needs some refinement, you can do it by:
 1. Changing the CSS styles.
 2. Writing `JavaScript` to add or modify the default HTML architecture.
-3. Replace the Active Function Key Menu with your own.
+3. Replace the Active Function-Key Panel with your own.

 The first choice is done *statically*, by adding CSS to the Page (or globally to the file `~\wwwroot\css\site.css`).
 Standard Cascading style rules allow to override any style provided by default.